Table Of ContentsPrevious topicNext topic |

 }

-Controllers automatically act as listeners for dispatcher events, implementing methods with those event names allow you to implement hook points before/after the actions are executed:
+Events in Controllers¶Controllers automatically act as listeners for dispatcher events, implementing methods with those event names allow you to implement hook points before/after the actions are executed: <?php

 class PostsController extends \Phalcon\Mvc\Controller